Open-Cascade-SAS/OCCT/dox/dev_guides/wok/wok.md

 @section occt_wok_0 DEPRECATION WARNING

 Please note that this document describes use of WOK as comprehensive build system.
-This use is outdated, and WOK is to be removed in one of future releases of OCCT.
+This use is outdated, and WOK is to be removed in one of the future OCCT  releases.

-Currently only small subset of WOK capabilities described in this document are actually necessary for building OCCT.
-See @ref occt_dev_guides__building_wok for more practical guide.
+Currently only a small subset of WOK capabilities described in this document is actually necessary for building OCCT.
+See @ref occt_dev_guides__building_wok for a more practical guide.

 @section occt_wok_1_ Introduction Glossary